jonaswouters/XhprofBundle/README.md

         protected $id;
     }

 If you only have one entity manager defined, you don't need to set it here.
-This setting is for the case where you are using a seperate profiling database for XHGui (highly recommended).
+This setting is for the case where you are using a seperate profiling database for XHProf.io (highly recommended).

 ### Specifying a Sample Size